 Minnesota Blues Society

 Jay Walter Wilkins has been fronting some kind of roots/blues band around the Twin Cities for over 30 years.
 He started off in 1989 when he got laid off from his day job and started frequenting the local jams.
-His first bands could be described as blues rock outfits, but like many roots/blues guys, he kept digging deeper into the original stuff.
-Eventually he wanted to hook up with a more ’50’s based traditional Chicago electric blues band.
+His first bands could be described as blues rock outfits, but like many roots/blues guys he kept digging deeper into the original stuff.
+Eventually he wanted to hook up with a band that played a more traditional Chicago electric blues style.